ucsd-cse-spis-2016/spis16-project-planning-robotics-Elaine--Tiffany/README.md

 * Fifth stage: (If time - more advanced) place multiple objects for the robot to find in the obstacle course and have a seven segment display show the number of objects the robot has found.

 #Where we are as of 8/29/16
 We wrote code for a robot that dodges obstacles by turning right, detecting a certain distance in respect to a threshold, then turning left (obstacle avoidance).
-We did this through a set of 4 states (state0 - state3).
-Tomorrow we plan on adding additional states that allow the robot to go around (or maneuveur) obstacles.
+We did this through a set of 4 states (state0 - state3), however the current code is not working as we expect it to.
+Tomorrow we plan on fixing this problem and adding additional states that allow the robot to go around (or maneuveur) obstacles.
 ---------------------
 Pre writeup ideas: